VuToV-Mykola/longread-2-module2-introduction-to-css-practice-3/README.md

 - link inside Page-Nav change color to #18ffff
 - Link inside Club-List change color to #F57F17
 - Be sure to use the syntax of the selector listing!
+Set the first level header font with Georgia.Do not forget to specify a family with a shabby font if the user suddenly does not have a Georgia font.

+14. Set the first level header font with Georgia.Do not forget to specify family fonts with a shab Georgia.

 ![Опис зображення](./asset/planet-fatness.png)